mzia-CH/Styleguides/perl/perlpod.md

 Use the following commands to structure your documentation clearly and consistently:

 ### 2.3 **Headings**
-Use headings to organize the documentation hierarchy and improve readability.
+Use headings to organise the documentation hierarchy and improve readability.
 ```perl
 =head1 Main Title
 =head2 Subsection